 A status web page showed various parts of the Wikimedia network as suffering performance issues.

 Wikipedia ruled out any suggestion of malicious intent being behind problem.

-The two cables, which stretched between Tampa and Virginia, were broken for an hour and six minutes, the site said.'Patched up'
+The two cables, which stretched between Tampa and Virginia, were broken for an hour and six minutes, the site said.

 After the cables were repaired, it took another hour for basic service on Wikipedia to be restored.

 Its mobile site appeared to unaffected, although the service's API - application programming interface - continued to suffer problems even when the main site had been restored.